– unmentIt took a very long time for me to realize certain truths about myself.

 The biggest obstacle I’ve ever faced getting my needs met was internal.
 I had to give myself permission to take care of myself.
 In order to do that, I had to tell myself that my way of experiencing the world around me was valid.

 Everything else, everything external, eventually fell into place once I took that internal barrier away.

 It was replaced with tons of self-love, self-acceptance, and way less anxiety.

 That’s definitely what I prefer.

 What is your workplace like?
-Do you have sensory needs not currently being met?
+Do you have unmet sensory needs?
 Did anything I suggest spark a creative solution to some of your struggles?
 Let me know in the comments.
 I love hearing from my readers about their unique experiences!

 And if you haven’t already, sign up for weekly blog updates to get the latest posts sent directly to your inbox: http://creativeinacube.com/subscribe/